 Family Violence.
-(Domestic Violence included) Domestic Violence, Family Violence, as defined by the Texas Family Code, Section 71.004, states family violence means:
+(Domestic and Dating Violence included) Domestic Violence, Family Violence, as defined by the Texas Family Code, Section 71.004, states family violence means:

-- an act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical harm, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself; - abuse, as that term is defined by Sections 261.001(1)(C).
-(E), (G), (H), (I), (J), and (K), by a member of a family or household toward a child of the family or household; or - 3. dating violence, as that term is defined by Section 71.0021.
+- an act by a member of a family or household against another member of the family or household that is intended to result in physical harm, bodily injury, assault, or sexual assault or that is a threat that reasonably places the member in fear of imminent physical harm, bodily injury, assault, or sexual assault, but does not include defensive measures to protect oneself; - 71.005.
+"Household" means a unit composed of persons living together in the same dwelling, without regard to whether they are related to each other. - 71.006.
+"Member of a household" includes a person who previously lived in a household. - abuse, as that term is defined by Sections 261.001(1)(C), (E), (G), (H), (I), (J), and (K), by a member of a family or household toward a child of the family or household; or - 3. dating violence, as that term is defined by Section 71.0021.

 Sexual Assault.
-Sexual Assault, as defined by the Texas Penal Code, Section $\underline{22.011}$ , states a person commits an offense if the person:
+Sexual Assault, as defined by the Texas Penal Code, Section 22.011, states a person commits an offense if the person:

-- 1. intentionally or knowingly: - a. causes the penetration of the anus or sexual organ of another person by any means, without that person's consent; - causes the penetration of the mouth of another person by the sexual organ of the actor, without that person's consent; or - c. causes the sexual organ of another person, without that person's consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor; or - 2. intentionally or knowingly: - a. causes the penetration of the anus or sexual organ of a child by any means; - causes the penetration of the mouth of a child by the sexual organ of the actor;
+1. intentionally or knowingly:

+- a. causes the penetration of the anus or sexual organ of another person by any means, without that person's consent; - causes the penetration of the mouth of another person by the sexual organ of the actor, without that person's consent; or - c. causes the sexual organ of another person, without that person's consent, to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor; or

-- c. causes the sexual organ of a child to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor; - d. causes the anus of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or - e. causes the mouth of a child to contact the anus or sexual organ of another person, including the actor.
+- 2. intentionally or knowingly: - causes the penetration of the anus or sexual organ of a child by any means; - b. causes the penetration of the mouth of a child by the sexual organ of the actor; - c. causes the sexual organ of a child to contact or penetrate the mouth, anus, or sexual organ of another person, including the actor; - d. causes the anus of a child to contact the mouth, anus, or sexual organ of another person, including the actor; or - e. causes the mouth of a child to contact the anus or sexual organ of another person, including the actor.